 Some practitioners employ CD57 cell count as an additional criterion to support diagnosis of ADCLS.
 Our finding of no significant difference in CD57 cell counts between ADCLS and CFS patients and healthy controls is consistent with another study that could not replicate the findings on which such practice is based.

-The Canadian scientists referenced a 2009 study by NIH scientists entitled “Natural Killer Cell Counts Are Not Different between Patients with Post-Lyme Disease Syndrome and Controls.”
+The Canadian study above referenced a 2009 study by NIH scientists entitled “Natural Killer Cell Counts Are Not Different between Patients with Post-Lyme Disease Syndrome and Controls.”
 The scientists compared three groups of patients: 9 patients with post-Lyme disease syndrome (PLDS), 12 patients who recovered from Lyme disease, and 9 healthy volunteers.
 The results were definitive:

 We conclude that the numbers of NK cells do not differ between patients with PLDS, individuals who have recovered from Lyme disease, and healthy volunteers and that the number of CD57+ non-T (CD3−) cells is not helpful in evaluation or management of these patients.